 Lancaster had brothels to fit every budget.
 To find them, visitors only needed to talk to a waiter, bartender, or pool hall hustler.
 Traveling businessmen also met full-time sex workers in restaurants or hotel lobbies, where they could retire to a furnished room, paid for by the hour.
 On an evening stroll through the city center, men found wage-earning women looking for dates.
 After their factory shifts, these women offered sex in exchange for a restaurant meal or movie tickets.

-The mayor’s approach to vice was “live and let live.”
-He was known as a live wire who supported and participated in vice.
-Found in the city’s alleys, cafes, cigar stores, theaters, and dance halls, vice seemed to be everywhere.
+Found in the city’s theaters, cigar stores, speakeasies, and dance halls, vice seemed to be everywhere.
 It was hardly a secret.

 The prevalence of vice troubled some city leaders.
-The Reverend Clifford Twombly worked to stop vice by voting out corrupt politicians, raising wages for working women, and closing brothels.
+The Reverend Clifford Twombly worked to stop vice by voting out corrupt politicians, closing brothels, and cracking down on illegal alcohol.

-Reformers tried to put the lid on vice in Lancaster.
+Reformers and federal agents tried to put the lid on vice in Lancaster.
 Did they succeed?
 Follow Lancaster Vice to find out.

-Lancaster Vice tells the story of the criminal world of commercial sex, gambling, and drinking with a walking tour, “The Lancaster Vice Files” podcast, and a blog.
+Lancaster Vice tells the story of the criminal world of commercial sex, gambling, and drinking with two walking tours–The Backstreet Brothel Tour and The Brew-HaHa Tour.
+In addition, “The Lancaster Vice Files” podcast and a blog tell stories from this period of vice.

 You will meet the men and women who labored in vice–the gamblers, speakeasy owners, brothel keepers, and more.
 These are people who would not usually make it into history books, or on to historical markers or monuments.
 You will learn how these seemingly ordinary people navigated legal, political, and economic challenges and how vice fit into their work, leisure, and families.
 Some had big dreams–to travel far from their homes and the drudgery of their jobs, with the hope of finding a life of romance and luxury.
 Others had more immediate and pragmatic goals.
 Survival.

-M. Alison Kibler, professor of American Studies and Women’s, Gender, and Sexuality Studies at Franklin & Marshall College, created Lancaster Vice with the assistance of F&M students: Jillian Barger, Carly Bozzo, Omar Khan, Jayden LaCoe, Grace Lewis, Kylie Loughney, Maria Leon Reyes, Lauren Proffitt, Rachel Rubins, Dylan Sykes, and Lauren Sphar.
-Mabel Rosenheck, of LancasterHistory, helped develop the walking tour.
+M. Alison Kibler, professor of American Studies and Women’s, Gender, and Sexuality Studies at Franklin & Marshall College, created Lancaster Vice with the assistance of F&M students: Jillian Barger, Carly Bozzo, Anna Chiaradonna, Gray Jabaji, Omar Khan, Jayden LaCoe, Grace Lewis, Kylie Loughney, Ainsley McClure, Maria Leon Reyes, Tamas Peli, Lauren Proffitt, Rachel Rubins, Dylan Sykes, and Lauren Sphar.
+Mabel Rosenheck, of LancasterHistory, helped develop the first walking tour.
 The Center for Sustained Engagement with Lancaster and the Catalyst Fund, both at Franklin & Marshall College, provided financial support.

 Advance registration is strongly encouraged.